-B. PY 2016 Changes in Appendix 501b.
-Provided below is a description of changes to the OA Report Card for PY 2016.
+B. Provided below is a description of changes to the OA Report Card for PY 2016.

 For PY 2016, no changes have been made from the previous year to the six measures included in the OA Report Card.
 However, the title of one measure has been modified so it better aligns with the description and intent of the measure.
 Specifically, the title of the "Level 1 Zero Tolerance Separation Rate" measure has been changed to "Non-Level 1 Zero Tolerance Separation Rate."
 The goals for five of the six measures remain the same.
-The goal for the Graduate Placement Rate increased from 90 percent to 92 percent to align with the increased goal for this measure on the Center and CTS Report Cards.
+The goal for the Graduate Placement Rate increased from 90% to 92% to align with the increased goal for this measure on the Center and CTS Report Cards.
 Weights remain the same for all measures.